Regression-based proximal causal inference for right-censored time-to-event data: Simulation study

 We perform simulation studies to evaluate the performance of the proposed methods for unmeasured confounding adjustment.
 We generate independent and identically distributed data for 1,000 subjects according to an exponential additive hazards regression model, i.e. $T\mid A, U, X\sim \text{Exponential}(0.2 + 0.2 A + \beta_U U + 0.2 X).$ Here the exposure effect is $\beta_A=0.2$.
 We vary the unmeasured confounding effect $\beta_U$ between 0 and 2 for different magnitudes of unmeasured confounding bias.
 For simplicity, we consider univariate confounders $U$ and $X$ as independent uniformly distributed variables between 0 and 1.
 We consider a binary exposure $A$ that follows a logistic regression model given $(U,X)$: $A\mid U,X \sim \text{Bernoulli}\left(1 / \{1 + \exp(-3 + 5U + X)\}\right).$ Finally, we generate the NCE $Z$ and NCO $W$ both as bivariate Gaussian random variables that follow a linear regression model given $(U,X)$:

 where $c_U$ indicates the association between the proxies and unmeasured confounders and is set to be $1$, $0.2$ or $0$.
-The simulation settings are summarized in Appendix S6.
-We compare three methods: (1) the proposed proximal two-stage-least-squares method (P2SLS-Surv), where each entry in $W$ is modeled with a linear regression model, and the linear predictors are included in an additive hazards regression model for $T$, according to Sections~\ref{sec:w-linear} and \ref{sec:multi-nco}; (2) the ``na\"ive'' additive hazards regression model with only $A$ and $X$ as independent variables, and (3) the ``fully-adjusted'' additive hazards regression model where the independent variables include $A$, $X$, $W$ and $Z$.
-We used the partial-likelihood-based approach in \textcite{lin1994semiparametric} for estimation and inference of the additive hazards regression models.
+The simulation settings are summarized in Appendix S7.
+We compare three methods: (1) the proposed proximal two-stage regression method (P2SR-Surv), where each entry in $W$ is modeled with a linear regression model, and the linear predictors are included in an additive hazards regression model for $T$, according to Sections~\ref{sec:w-linear} and \ref{sec:multi-nco}; (2) the ``na\"ive'' additive hazards regression model with only $A$ and $X$ as independent variables, and (3) the ``fully-adjusted'' additive hazards regression model where the independent variables include $A$, $X$, $W$ and $Z$.
+We used the partial-likelihood-based approach in \textcite{lin1994semiparametric} and \textcite{mckeague1994partly} for estimation and inference of the additive hazards regression models.

 We report the bias and coverage probabilities of the 95\% confidence intervals for the three methods in Figure~\ref{fig:sim} with different values of $\beta_U$ and $c_U$.
 When $\beta_U=0$, i.e., there is no unmeasured confounding, all three methods produce unbiased point estimates and their confidence intervals are calibrated.
-When $c_U=1$, as the unmeasured confounding bias increases, the na\"ive method is severely biased and the coverage probabilities of its 95\% confidence intervals quickly reduce to zero; the fully-adjusted method gives moderately biased estimates and the coverage probabilities of its 95\% confidence intervals reduce to as low as 70\%; P2SLS-Surv remains unbiased with calibrated 95\% confidence intervals.
-We notice that P2SLS-Surv produces more variable point estimates than the other two methods, especially with larger unmeasured confounding ($\beta_U$).
+When $c_U=1$, as the unmeasured confounding bias increases, the na\"ive method is severely biased and the coverage probabilities of its 95\% confidence intervals quickly reduce to zero; the fully-adjusted method gives moderately biased estimates and the coverage probabilities of its 95\% confidence intervals reduce to as low as 70\%; P2SR-Surv remains unbiased with calibrated 95\% confidence intervals.
+We notice that P2SR-Surv produces more variable point estimates than the other two methods, especially with larger unmeasured confounding ($\beta_U$).
 This is expected -- with large unmeasured confounding, even if the proposed approach is capable of correcting the bias, the loss of efficiency however may be unavoidable.